DeadSix27/python_cross_compile_script/README.md

 Currently it's mainly focusing on Media programs, e.g mpv and ffmpeg.

-The packages are split into depends and products, products being things like mpv and depends their needed libraries, e.g libx264.
+The packages are split into depends and products, products being things like 'mpv' and dependencies (their needed libraries, e.g 'libx264').

 See `./cross_compiler.py list -p` and `./cross_compiler.py list -d` for a full list of packages.